tmadevs/tma-react-nestjs-mongo/README.md

-# react-nestjs-mongo
+# @tmadevs: react-nestjs-mongo
-The template for creating Telegram Mini App with React + Typescript, Nestjs and Mongo:
+We created this template for building Telegram Mini Apps as fast as possible.

 Front-end stack:
 - React